 The small streams in Roxbury offer fishing opportunities as well as a place to cool off in the summer.
 In winter, the Vermont Association of Snow Travelers (VAST) maintains a network of trails used for snowmobiling and cross-country skiing.

 There are a variety of attractions in and around Roxbury.

 The Roxbury Fish Culture Station is on the National Register of Historic Places, and is the oldest Fish Hatchery in Vermont.
 Badly damaged in Tropical Storm Irene in 2011, reconstruction was completed in late 2020, and the Station is now fully operational and open to visitors.
 It is fondly referred to by locals as the ‘Fish Hatchery’.

-Roxbury Falls, impressive when the waters in the brook are high, is located on Warren Mountain Road, at the base of Carrie Howe Road in Roxbury VT.
+Roxbury Falls, impressive when the waters in the brook are high, is located on Warren Mountain Road, at the base of Carrie Howe Road.
 Nearby Little Ellis Falls is between Roxbury and Andover, VT.

 Northfield Golf Course and Country Club is just a 20-minute drive from Roxbury, on Rte 12A.

 Our local bed and breakfast inn, Johnnycake Flats Inn, is nestled just outside of town.
 There are also places to stay, listed on AirBnB.